Quantum Computing Education - Workforce Development

 IEEE Quantum Week

-Registration is now open for IEEE Quantum Week!
-Don't miss IEEE's leading, multidisciplinary venue on all things quantum.
-This special event will showcase the latest research, technologies, practice, applications, education, and training.
-Attendees have the unique opportunity to discuss challenges and opportunities with the quantum community.
-Reserve your seat now for early bird discount!
+The inaugural 2020 IEEE International Conference on Quantum Engineering (QCE) was IEEE's leading, multidisciplinary venue on all things quantum.
+This special event showcased the latest in quantum research, technologies, practice, applications, education, and training.
+Attendees had the unique opportunity to discuss challenges and opportunities with the quantum community.

 Summary of the 2019 IEEE Workshop on Benchmarking Quantum Computational Devices and Systems